New local plan, publication version: supporting evidence

 Landscape character assessment

-The landscape character assessment provides a greater understanding of the landscape character of the Wycombe District which can be used to inform policy, planning and management actions.
-It consists of a main report, analyses of the various key landscape character types found in the Wycombe district, and five appendices.
+The landscape character assessment provides a greater understanding of the landscape character of the Wycombe area which can be used to inform policy, planning and management actions.
+It consists of a main report, analyses of the various key landscape character types found in the Wycombe area, and five appendices.

 Landscape sensitivity reports